-- o Classical BFD BFD session types based on [RFC5880]. - S-BFD Seamless BFD.
-0 - o S-BFD packet a BFD control packet destined to or sourced from the well-known S-BFD port. - o Entity a function on a network node that S-BFD mechanism allows remote network nodes to perform continuity test to.
-An entity can be abstract (ex: reachability) or specific (ex: IP addresses, router-IDs, functions). - o SBFDInitiator an S-BFD session on a network node that performs a continuity test to a remote entity by sending S-BFD packets.
+- o Classical BFD BFD session types based on [RFC5880]. - o S-BFD Seamless BFD. - o S-BFD control packet a BFD control packet for the S-BFD mechanism. - o S-BFD echo packet a BFD echo packet for the S-BFD mechanism. - o S-BFD packet a BFD control packet or a BFD echo packet. - o Entity a function on a network node that S-BFD mechanism allows remote network nodes to perform continuity test to.
+An entity can be abstract (e.g., reachability) or specific (e.g., IP addresses, router-IDs, functions).

-- o SBFDReflector an S-BFD session on a network node that listens for incoming S-BFD packets to local entities and generates response S-BFD packets. - o Reflector BFD session synonymous with SBFDReflector. - o S-BFD discriminator a BFD discriminator allocated for a local entity and is being listened by an SBFDReflector. - o BFD discriminator a BFD discriminator allocated for an SBFDInitiator. - o Initiator a network node hosting an SBFDInitiator. - o Responder a network node hosting an SBFDReflector.
+- o SBFDInitiator an S-BFD session on a network node that performs a continuity test to a remote entity by sending S-BFD packets. - o SBFDReflector an S-BFD session on a network node that listens for incoming S-BFD control packets to local entities and generates response S-BFD control packets. - o Reflector BFD session synonymous with SBFDReflector. - o S-BFD discriminator a BFD discriminator allocated for a local entity and is being listened by an SBFDReflector. - o BFD discriminator a BFD discriminator allocated for an SBFDInitiator. - o Initiator a network node hosting an SBFDInitiator. - o Responder a network node hosting an SBFDReflector.